tltyogg/1mwtt-python/week-3/hackathon/1mwtt-seo.md

 ## Ongoing site content plan:
 - __Create an editorial calendar__ for the Blog and social media profiles
   - An editorial calendar schedules out future blog posts or blog post themes in order to plan ahead and keep the information posting on a consistent basis

   - Decide on a posting schedule (daily, bi-weekly, weekly)

   - Focus on keyword ideas from the list above
-    Example:
+    - Example:
       - Monday: Monday motivation (women in tech career spotlight)
       - Wednesday: Programming basics (coding language tips and tricks)
       - Friday: Live Q&A session (live Facebook chat with mentors to answer career or coding related questions)

-  - Ask for contributors from our community in order to lessen the burden of consistantly creating new content
+  - Ask for submissions from our community in order to lessen the burden of consistently creating new content
     - Create a submission form to get posts from the community and then vet them before posting them to the site
     - Create a blog series that showcases different women and they're progress in the tech field
+      - Examples:
         - Just getting started women
         - Professional women
         - Job seeking women

 ## Career Enhancement program

 - Create relationships with businesses and women in tech fields in order to create a network of opportunities

 - Create a process for assigning new coders with mentors

 - Create mock interview programs to help women gain confidence in the process

 ## 2018 Summer of Code / Winter of Data

 - Gain info from current participants via SurveyMonkey or similar service
   - What did you enjoy?
   - What do you need?